Medically reviewed by Drugs.com. Last updated on Feb 5, 2022.

 Some people feel dizzy or drowsy during or after a migraine, or using sumatriptan to relieve a migraine.
-As long as you are feeling dizzy or drowsy, do not drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.